2022 Powerful Star Collision Will Light Up The Night Sky

 Scientists have predicted that two faint stars could soon collide with each other, brightening up our night sky and changing it forever.

-When that happens, the combined stars brightness will increase by more than 10,000 times!
+When that happens, the brightness of the combined star will increase by more than 10,000 times!
 That will make it easily one of the brightest in the sky.
 This merger will be visible in the constellation Cygnus and inside of the recognizable Northern Cross pattern.

 Calvin College professor Larry Molnar has made this prediction.
 He said that he might be out by a year either side.
 But even getting it right would be the first time such a prediction has ever successfully been made.